This BLOG On FHA Guidelines On Late Payments After Bankruptcy Was UPDATED And PUBLISHED On January 26th, 2020

 - However, borrowers who have a history of late payments and open collections throughout the years that shows that they are financially irresponsible will have a hard time getting a mortgage loan approval

-- Borrowers who gone through a period of financial hardship such as a job loss, divorce, or medical problems and it resulted in getting their credit bruised the best remedy is to start re-establishing credit by getting new credit
+- Borrowers who go through a period of financial hardship such as a job loss, divorce, or medical problems and it resulted in getting their credit bruised the best remedy is to start re-establishing credit by getting new credit

 - Start developing a good payment history by adding new credit: